For better web security, avoid setting up a WordPress site using the user name “admin”.

 To learn more about this plugin, go here: Username Changer

-Although this tutorial is mostly intended for non-technical WordPress users, let’s go one step further and show you how to change your WordPress user name inside the WordPress database.
+Although this tutorial is really designed for non-technical WordPress users, let’s go one step further and show you how to change a username inside the WordPress database.

 All you need is admin access to your server’s control panel.